 - Think of it like a recursive algorithm.

 - To solve the big problem:

 - Recurse to solve smaller problems

 - Those recurse to solve smaller problems

 - etc..

+- The difference from divide and conquer:

-- Keep track of what small problems you've already solved to prevent re-solving the same problem twice. - Aka, "memo-ization"
+- Keep track of what small problems you've already solved to prevent re-solving the same problem twice.

+- Aka, "memo-ization"